EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Manila sees the Hormuz blockade as a dress rehearsal for what China could do in the Pacific
+Manila sees the Hormuz blockade as a dry run for what China could do in the Pacific

 Dominant angle identified — does not reflect unanimity of this country’s media

-Manila looks at Hormuz and sees the South China Sea.
-Rappler's analysis draws an explosive parallel: the way Iran uses the strait as a geopolitical lever is exactly what China could do in the Malacca Strait or around the Spratlys.
-For the Philippines, Hormuz isn't a distant crisis — it's a dress rehearsal.
-If Iran can hold the world hostage with a strait, what stops Beijing from doing the same in the Pacific?
+Manila is watching Hormuz and seeing the South China Sea.
+Rappler's analysis draws a striking parallel: the way Iran leverages the Strait of Hormuz as a geopolitical tool is precisely how China could do the same in the Strait of Malacca or around the Spratleys.
+The article dissects the 'Chinese playbook'—blocking a strategic chokepoint, imposing conditions, forcing negotiation.
+For the Philippines, Hormuz is not a distant crisis; it's a dress rehearsal.
+If Iran can hold the world ransom with one strait, what's to stop Beijing doing the same in the Pacific?
+Philippine coverage stands alone in the pool by projecting the Hormuz crisis onto a different theatre, revealing Manila's persistent anxiety: a China that learns from Hormuz and applies the lesson in Southeast Asia.

-Systematic projection of every maritime crisis onto the Chinese threat
+Systematic projection of maritime crises onto Chinese threat scenarios

 Discover how another country covers this same story.